camunda/camunda-docs/docs/apis-tools/zeebe-api/gateway-service.md

   // the process instance key (as, for example, obtained from
   // CreateProcessInstanceResponse)
   int64 processInstanceKey = 1;
-  // a reference key chosen by the user and will be part of all records resulted from this operation optional uint64 operationReference = 2;
+  // a reference key chosen by the user and will be part of all records resulting from this operation optional uint64 operationReference = 2;
 }
 ```